Celebrate Dad with these creative Father’s Day ideas

 Make him breakfast in bed

-Breakfast in bed doesn’t have to be just for Mom!
-Make Dad feel special by bringing him some of his favorite foods on his big day.
-Make a morning of it by cuddling up alongside him and giving him his gifts while he feasts—though this will set the bar high for Father’s Day activities for the rest of the day!
-You can even write one of these funny Father’s Day quotes on his napkin to make him laugh at breakfast.
+Breakfast in bed doesn’t have to be just for moms!
+Make Dad feel special by waking him up with some of his favorite foods on a well-appointed tray.
+You can also make a morning of it by giving him his gifts while he feasts—though this will set the bar high for Father’s Day activities for the rest of the day!
+You can even write one of these funny Father’s Day quotes on his napkin to make him laugh.

 Go fishing

-Fishing is one of the most classic Father’s Day activities for a reason.
-When else do you get to stand side by side and catch up on life while you enjoy the great outdoors?
-Impress your dad with this neat fishing trick this year: Use WD-40 to spray your lures.
+Fishing is a classic Father’s Day activity for a reason.
+When else do you get to stand side by side and catch up on life while you enjoy the outdoors?
+To impress your dad, try this neat fishing trick: Spray WD-40 on your lures.
 It attracts fish and masks human odor that can scare them off.
-After he marvels at your knowledge, make him laugh with these dad jokes.

 Race each other in go-karts